Showing posts with label 2014. Show all posts

 The graphics are simple yet superbly detailed using a gorgeous C64-like palette.
 The status bar is displayed using overscan, which is always going to be a great thing for obvious reasons.
 The chip music is on another level.
 It is breathtaking and perfectly suits the gameplay - I just wish there was more.

-Unheart is so much fun and pushes you to think differently than you would imagine.
-Its difficulty remains a constant throughout - high - with cunning map designs causing the most intense problems to overcome.
-Thankfully, with unlimited retries - and the ability to skip troublesome levels - you aren't distracted and will keep on coming back for more.
-Unheart is challenging, distinctively brilliant and one of the beST puzzlers on the Atari ST.
+Unheart is good fun and pushes you to think differently.
+Its difficulty remains constant throughout, with shrewd map designs causing the most intense problems to overcome.
+Thankfully, with unlimited retries - and the ability to skip troublesome levels - you aren't distracted and will keep coming back.

 - SCREENSHOTS & DOWNLOAD -